 “There are so many people there with different types of disabilities and different strengths and different ways that they contribute,” Faggiani said.
 “There are so many things that go into making this day successful, and to see it all come together is really special.”

-The Special Olympics is a program that celebrates people with intellectual disabilities through sports.
+The Special Olympics program celebrates all students with different types disabilities through sports.
 It’s far more than just a competition—it’s a community that gives students a chance to shine and allows them to make new friendships and memories along the way.